What you need to know before applying to be a Peer Leader

 Can I be exempt from the summer living requirement?

-The Peer Leader position requires a significant time commitment during training and throughout the summer, especially during summer Orientation, that requires you to be alert and engaged from early in the morning until late in the evening.
-The Peer Leader presence among new students staying in the residence halls during Orientation is an important first step in outreach and relationship development.
-For those reasons, you are required to live in the residence halls during the summer.
-No exceptions will be considered.
+The Peer Leader position requires a significant time commitment during training and throughout the summer, especially during orientation, that requires you to be alert and engaged from early in the morning until late in the evening.
+An on-campus living space will provided to you at no charge, and you will be required to live in the residence halls during the summer.
 Throughout the summer, you will have weekends off, and you are not required to stay in the residence halls on weekends.
+Exceptions are made on a case-by-case basis.

 Are there any inflexible time commitments that I should plan for this summer or when scheduling autumn semester courses?

-For the academic year, you should hold time for the Peer Leader staff meeting every Friday from 3-4:30 p.m.
-However, it will not exclude you from being hired if a required academic course conflicts with the Peer Leader staff meeting.
+For the academic year, you should hold time to attend a Peer Leader staff meeting each Friday from 3-4:30 p.m. or each Thursday from 5:30 to 7 p.m.
+However, you will not be excluded from being hired if a required academic course conflicts with these meetings.

 What happens if I need to request time off during the summer?

-If you need to request time off, you will work with a supervisor.
-Requests must be submitted by April 14 and will be considered on a case-by-case basis.
+If you need to request time off, you'll have the opportunity through a survey administered after you are hired.
+Requests will be considered on a case-by-case basis.
 Very few time-off requests can be approved given the nature of our staffing needs.
 An example of an approved time-off request would be a student taking the LSAT or a long weekend for a family commitment.
 If you become ill or face a personal emergency, you should notify an FYE supervisor as soon as possible.
 When the university is on an academic break (fall, winter and spring breaks), you may work additional hours during those breaks but are not required to do so.
 All time off is unpaid.